Nova (American TV program): History

 Nova was first aired on March 3, 1974.
 The show was created by Michael Ambrosino, inspired by the BBC 2 television series Horizon, which Ambrosino had seen while working in the UK.
 In the early years, many Nova episodes were either co-productions with the BBC Horizon team, or other documentaries originating outside of the United States, with the narration re-voiced in American English.
 Of the first 50 programs, only 19 were original WGBH productions, and the first Nova episode, "The Making of a Natural History Film", was originally an episode of Horizon that premiered in 1972.
 The practice continues to this day.
 All the producers and associate producers for the original Nova teams came from either England (with experience on the Horizon series), Los Angeles or New York.
 Ambrosino was succeeded as executive producer by John Angier, John Mansfield, and Paula S. Apsell, acting as senior executive producer.

 Reception

 Rob Owen of Pittsburgh Post-Gazette wrote, "Fascinating and gripping."
+Alex Strachan of Calgary Herald wrote,"TV for people who don't normally watch TV."
 Lynn Elber of the Associated Press wrote of the episode "The Fabric of the Cosmos", "Mind-blowing TV."
 The Futon Critic wrote of the episode "Looking for Life on Mars", "Astounding [and] exhilarating."